-Yes, because every NIC card is associated with unique MAC Address.
+Q5Ans: Yes, because every NIC card is associated with unique MAC address.

-When troubleshooting computer network problems, the most common hardware-related problems can be-
+Q6Ans: When troubleshooting computer network problems, the most common hardware-related problems can be:

-- Hard drive multifunctioning
+- Hard drive malfunctioning.

-- PABX
+- PaBX.

-- LAN Card
+- LAN card.

-- WAN Card
+- WLAN card.

-- Cables
+- Cables.

-- Routers
+- Routers.

-- RAM needs to be upgraded
+- RAM needs to be upgraded.

-- VGA Cable is not properly connected
+- VGA Cable is not properly connected.

-- Broken NICs
+- Broken NICs.

-- ✤ Hardware startups.
+- Hardware startups.

-In the network that contains two servers and twenty workstations, the best place to install Antivirus program is to install inall the computers, systems or workstations.
-If we want to installed only in one system, install in the main server.
+Q7Ans: In a network that contains two servers and twenty workstations, the best place to install Anti- virus program is to install in all the computers, systems or workstations.
+If we want to installed only in one system, install to the main server.

-Static IP Address: It is an IP Address that a computer or web server has and is identified by the rest of the internet or systems and does not change at all, instead it remains the same.

-Dynamic IP Address: It is an IP Address that a computer or web server has and is identified by the rest of the internet or system and this IP address does not remain the same, instead it changes over time.
+- Static IP address: It is an IP address that computer or web server has and is identified by the rest of the internet or system and does not change at all, instead it remains the same. - Dynamic IP address: It is an IP address that a computer or web server has and is identified by the rest of the internet or system and this IP address does not remain the same.
+Instead it changes over time.